 An Ariens lawn mower isn’t getting fuel when the fuel filter is plugged, the fuel lines are clogged, the fuel pump stops working, the carburetor is dirty or the fuel cap vent is plugged.
 This can be due to running old fuel in your Ariens which can cause restrictions in the fuel system and degradation of the fuel components.

-Before working on your mower for find why your Ariens is not getting gas (depending on your type of mower), refer to your Ariens owner’s manual for all safety precautions you need to take to prevent injury.
+Before working on your mower to find out why your Ariens is not getting gas, refer to your Ariens owner’s manual for all the safety precautions you need to take to prevent injury.

 Reasons Why Your Ariens Lawn Mower Is Not Getting Fuel